KKGo-Software-engineering/fun-exercise-api/README.md

 1. Jump to the `postgres` package
 2. Edit `postgres/postgres.go` and replace the connection string with the environment variables instead.
+3. Feel free to refactoring the code and make it shorter for replacement

 #### Expectation
 ```